CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: Task Instance Validation and Quality Control

-\begin{itemize}[leftmargin=*] \item[\ding{224}] \textbf{\textit{Initial Validation.}} For each of the 45 problem templates, we use the agentic task system (Section \ref{sec:agentic-system}) to generate an initial set of \textbf{3} task instances.
-Two independent experts conduct validation on each instance validate each instance through both document review and manual testing.
-All three instances must pass both validation stages to proceed.
-If any instance fails, the template is flagged for revision, and adjustments are made either to the template itself or the task system's tools based on the identified failure.
-Revised templates must restart the full validation process from the first stage. \item[\ding{224}] \textbf{\textit{Extended Validation.}} Templates that successfully pass the first stage to a second round, where the task system generates an additional \textbf{7} task instances.
+\item[\ding{224}] \textbf{\textit{Extended Validation.}} Templates that successfully pass the first stage to a second round, where the task system generates an additional \textbf{7} task instances.
 The same two experts apply identical validation criteria.
 At this stage, document review is performed on all seven instances, while manual testing is conducted on two randomly selected instances.
 All instances must pass their respective validation checks.
 Any failure triggers a return to the revision process, after which validation must restart from the first stage.
-Only templates that successfully complete both stages contribute their full set of \textbf{10} validated task instances to the static evaluation dataset. \end{itemize} This process not only validates the effectiveness of individual templates from a performance perspective, but also verifies the reliability of both the dynamic task system and the resulting static evaluation dataset.
-Through this rigorous quality control pipeline, we ensure that the task system consistently instantiates tasks that meet benchmark standards, while guaranteeing that each task included in the final static dataset satisfies our design requirements.
+Only templates that successfully complete both stages contribute their full set of \textbf{10} validated task instances to the static evaluation dataset~\citep{luo2025dynamicner}. \end{itemize}

+This process not only validates the effectiveness of individual templates from a performance perspective, but also verifies the reliability of both the dynamic task system and the resulting static evaluation dataset.
+Through this rigorous quality control pipeline, we ensure that the task system consistently instantiates tasks that meet benchmark standards, while guaranteeing that each task included in the final static dataset satisfies our design requirements~\citep{qin2025enhancing}.